SuperblocksHQ/ethereum-studio/packages/editor/templates/Hello World/README.md

 The goal of this "Hello World" project template is to teach you how to:

 -   Deploy an [Ethereum smart contract](https://ethereum.org/learn/#smart-contracts) written in the [Solidity programming language](https://ethereum.org/developers/#smart-contract-languages).
--   Store and update state variables of your deployed contract.
 -   Fetch your contract's state from the blockchain and render it to a frontend using a [JavaScript library](https://ethereum.org/developers/#frontend-javascript-apis).
+-   Update state variables of your deployed contract by interacting with your app in the IDE's Browser.

 If you'd like to learn more about how Ethereum works before diving in, we recommend you [start here](https://ethereum.org/learn/).